atsaloli/cf3-tutorial/chapters/cfengine_100.md

 These examples supplement the examples in the official documentation.

-All our examples are concrete and runnable.
+All our examples are standalone and runnable.
+If you have trouble with any of them, please let me know!

-\coloredtext{red}{ 100-010-About\_Collection-0130-About\_this\_collection.md }

 <!---
 Filename: 100-010-About\_Collection-0140-Using\_this\_collection.md
 -->

-### Using this collection
+### Online materials

-Our course "Automating System Administration using CFEngine 3" is based on demonstration of "CFEngine Essentials" examples, along with with discussion, lab exercises, and a policy-writing workshop.
+My course "Automating System Administration using CFEngine 3" is based on demonstration of "CFEngine Essentials" examples, along with discussion, lab exercises, and a policy-writing workshop.

-To support the growing CFEngine 3 community, we are making available our course materials online.

-The materials are arranged in sequence, so your initial study should be in sequence.

-You can also use these materials as reference (feel free to pull out examples and use them to seed your policy set).

-\coloredtext{red}{ 100-010-About\_Collection-0140-Using\_this\_collection.md }
+I'm now putting these materials online to make it easier for infrastructure engineers to learn CFEngine 3, to build a stable civilization.

 <!---